DesyncTheThird/Mages-and-Manifolds/Mages and Manifolds.md

 ### Channelling Phase
 If playing with 2 players, take your turns simultaneously.

-If your initial tile is unoccupied, you may add a new Spell Pointer there.
-Then, you may channel up to 3 Mana from your hand into any existing Casting Queue.
+- If your initial tile is unoccupied, you may add a new Spell Pointer there.
+There may be up to 2 concurrent spells cast by the Player(s) at once.

+- Then, you may channel up to 3 Mana from your hand into any existing Casting Queue.
 The 3 Mana may be distributed between Queues at will.
-There may be up to 2 concurrent spells cast by the Player(s) at once.

 ### Casting Phase